openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 The Broadlink RM family of devices can transmit IR codes.
 The pro models add RF codes.
 The map file contains a list of IR/RF command codes to send via the device.

-In previous versions of this binding, the file uses the [Java Properties File format](https://en.wikipedia.org/wiki/.properties) and was stored in the `<OPENHAB_CONF>/transform` folder.
+In previous versions of this binding, the file used the [Java Properties File format](https://en.wikipedia.org/wiki/.properties) and was stored in the `<OPENHAB_CONF>/transform` folder.
-By default, the file name was `broadlink.map` for the IR codes, but can be changed using the `mapFile` setting.
-In similar fashion, the RM pro models store the RF codes in the `broadlinkrf.map` file.
+By default, the file name was `broadlink.map` for the IR codes, but could be changed using the `mapFile` setting.
+In similar fashion, the RM pro models stored the RF codes in the `broadlinkrf.map` file.

 Here is a map file example of the previous file format: